mreider/krems/README.md

 Please note that the root of the `krems` repository itself now serves as the source material for the sample website.
 This sample site is automatically built and deployed (to the `main` branch's `docs/` folder, which is then typically served by GitHub Pages for `mreider.github.io/krems`) by the `.github/workflows/deploy-sample-and-telemetry.yaml` workflow.

 -   The `config.yaml` file located at the root of this repository is used for configuring this sample site.
--   If you run `krems --init` from the root of this repository, it will overwrite the existing `config.yaml` with a default one.
-This is generally fine if you intend to reset the sample configuration, but be aware of this if you're testing `init`.
 -   The main project `README.md` and other Go project files (`.go`, `go.mod`, etc.) are ignored by `krems` when it builds the sample site from the root.

 ---